hussner/namingconvention/nc_main.md

 ###### 3.4.7.1.3 Public IPs

-Public IPs can also be a dependent resource as well as a standalone resource that can be moved from one resouce to another.
-For this specific case we're gonna also have available the standalone form that will follow the generic pattern as well as the pattern for it as a dependent resource presented in this chapter.
-Because we defined a pattern for dependent resources, a Public IP which is known for it's lifecycle to be strongly tied to it's original resource, can be defined using this pattern.
-In rare cases in which the public IP is needed to be reservered for several reasons, the recommendation is to use the generic pattern.
+Public IPs can also be a dependent resource as well as a standalone resource that can be moved from one resource to another.
+For this specific case, we're gonna also have available the standalone form that will follow the generic pattern as well as the pattern for it as a dependent resource presented in this chapter.
+Because we defined a pattern for dependent resources, a Public IP which is known for it's lifecycle to be strongly tied to its original resource, can be defined using this pattern.
+In rare cases in which the public IP is needed to be reserved for several reasons, the recommendation is to use the generic pattern.

 - Standalone [PIP using generic pattern](#pip)